 The push for green jobs has begun.
-General Wesley Clark, co-chairman of Growth Energy, recently announced a road map for renewable ethanol energy that will reduce emissions in American cars as it creates jobs.
-The plan will create an expected 1.3 million jobs by 2022.
+General Wesley Clark, co-chairman of Growth Energy, announced a road map for renewable ethanol energy that aims to reduce emissions in American cars as it creates jobs.
+The plan is expected to create 1.3 million jobs by 2022.

 How can you train your way into a lucrative green job?
 With an online degree program, your journey to a sustainable income might be shorter than you think.
 Check out some green jobs, and learn how a college degree can get you there.

-Innovation and new technology will be the pillars of the new green jobs.
-Chemical engineers, who earned mean annual wages of $88,760 in 2008 according to the Bureau of Labor Statistics (BLS), will be needed to create tomorrow's green technology.
-Look for bachelor's degrees in environmental and chemical engineering.
-A bachelor's degree is required for most entry-level engineering positions.
+Innovation and new technology may be considered the pillars of the new green jobs.
+Chemical engineers, who earned mean annual wages of $117,090 in 2019 according to the Bureau of Labor Statistics (BLS), are likely to play a key role in creating tomorrow's green technology.
+Look for bachelor's degree programs in environmental and chemical engineering.
+According to the BLS, a bachelor's degree is required for most entry-level engineering positions.

 Though it seems similar to our first pick, technician work is a world away from engineering.
 While engineers design and test the green technology, it's the technicians that go out into the field and install it.
-Electrical engineering technicians, including those who might install solar panels on homes, earned mean annual wages of $53,990 in 2008, the BLS reports.
+Solar photovoltaic installers, technicians who might install solar panels on homes or businesses, earned mean annual wages of $46,850 in 2019, the BLS reports.
+In the same year, environmental engineering technologists and technicians earned mean annual wages of $54,740.
 An online associate degree in engineering can give you the training you need.

 From sustainable textiles to wind power generators, the manufacturing industry should be greatly affected by new green jobs.
-While entry level factory jobs generally don't require prior training, management and supervisory careers in manufacturing could benefit from an online certificate program in business management.
-Combine your manufacturing experience with a college degree and you could earn a healthy wage; industrial production managers earned mean annual salaries of $91,200 in 2008, according to the BLS.
+While entry-level factory jobs generally don't require prior training, management and supervisory careers in manufacturing could benefit from an online certificate program in business management.
+Combine your manufacturing experience with a college degree and you could earn a healthy wage; industrial production managers earned mean annual salaries of $115,110 in 2019, according to the BLS.

 In a country where everyone's using reusable shopping bags and compact fluorescent bulbs, sustainable business is rapidly becoming king.
 Do you have the next great green idea?
 An online certificate program in business can give you a basic level of business training to give yourself a boost.
-Upgrade to a bachelor's degree or MBA in business, and your expertise will come in handy as a business owner.
+Upgrade to a bachelor's degree or MBA in business, and that additional education may come in handy as a business owner.

 Online Degrees Can Get You There